TQZhang04/outage-severity-analysis/README.md

   frameborder="0"
 ></iframe>

 This chart shows the distribution for the Climate Region.
 The trend for this chart seems to be that the Northeast region has the most outages recorded in the dataset.
+This could be because the Northeast Region is more prone to outages due to severe weather/climate.
 We'll have to keep this in mind for later: The dataset might be biased towards this region.

 ### States
 <iframe